March 28th Chef: Matt Lett and the Tröegs Scratch Kitchen

 Executive Chef Matt Lett has been a part of the Tröegs team for almost as long as Tröegs has had a kitchen.
 His love of beer and experiments in homebrewing led him to the Hershey, Pa., brewery.
 As executive chef, Matt’s depth of knowledge makes him uniquely suited to balance the day-to-day mix of creativity and leadership it takes to keep our busy kitchen running.
 While the people of Tröegs are his favorite part – “They’re like a second family,” he says – it’s the local farms that fuel his imagination.
 “There are so many great farms around here, and I love being in touch with what they’re doing.
 We’ve really gotten into the rhythm of what is coming out of the ground and how we can use it.”

 For more information on Tröegs Independent Brewing and their initiatives please go to www.troegs.com.

 College Farm students and staff look forward to exchanging work clothes for nice slacks and pitch forks with serving trays in order to make your GATHER dinner experience one to remember.
 As a team, Dickinson College staff aims to combine their passion for the farm and food by creating an enjoyable and hospitable dining environment for all guests.
 Our serving staff are knowledgeable about each item listed on the menu and are happy to answer any questions you might have.
 Feel free to ask questions!
 Chances are our serving staff can trace each ingredient from seed to harvest!

-Student Farmers are integral to the success and operation of GATHER.
-Not only do Student Farmers have a hand in the planting, weeding and harvesting of fresh ingredients for each dinner, they are also key members in the prep kitchen supporting our guest chef each month.
+Student Farmers, Farm Apprentices, and Farm Managers are integral to the success and operation of GATHER.
+Not only do those involved with the farm have a hand in the planting, weeding and harvesting of fresh ingredients for each dinner, they are also key members in the kitchen supporting our guest chefs each month.